 Likewise, with the enactment of the Renewable Energy Law and the well-established renewable energy potentials9, it has been proven that renewable energies are the cheapest, most reliable, and the safest source of power generation—the cleanest energy proven to have produced energies with the least greenhouse gases and reportedly with negative implications. ▲

-1 The Chernobyl disaster (also referred to as the Chernobyl accident) was a catastrophic nuclear accident that occurred on April 26, 1986 at the Chernobyl Nuclear Power Plant in the city of Pripyat, then located in the Ukrainian Soviet Socialist Republic of the Soviet Union (USSR).
-Explosions and fire transpired that resulted to the released of large quantities of radioactive particles into the atmosphere, which spread over the western USSR and Europe.
+1 The Chernobyl disaster (also referred to as the Chernobyl accident) was a catastrophic nuclear accident that occurred on April 26, 1986, at the Chernobyl Nuclear Power Plant in the city of Pripyat, then located in the Ukrainian Soviet Socialist Republic of the Soviet Union (USSR).
+Explosions and fire transpired that resulted in the release of large quantities of radioactive particles into the atmosphere, which spread over the western USSR and Europe.
 It was the worst nuclear power plant accident in history in terms of cost and casualties.

-2 “Mandating the immediate rehabilitation, commissioning and commercial operation of the Bataan Nuclear Power Plant, and appropriating funds therefore.”
+2 “Mandating the immediate rehabilitation, commissioning and commercial operation of the Bataan Nuclear Power Plant, and appropriating funds therefor.”

 4 The Philippines, consistent with the national interest, adopts and pursues a policy of freedom from nuclear weapons in its territory (Section 8, Article II).